Analysis | From the election to the riot, nearly a third of Facebook’s top link posts were from right-wing media

 There was never credible evidence that fraud would be or was a significant factor in the election, but niceties such as accuracy were never something to which Trump paid much attention.
 The president was raising hundreds of millions of dollars by touting alleged fraud and was keeping open the possibility that maybe he might somehow hang on to his power, so he kept up the refrain: The election was being stolen.

-A galaxy of conservative figures latched onto the idea as well.
+A galaxy of conservative figures latched on to the idea as well.
 Trump’s long served as the ox to the right wing’s oxpeckers, setting the agenda for fringe activists and right-wing media personalities to fundraise and build audiences.
 So when Trump started talking about fraud, so did his echo chamber.

 The claim that the election was stolen was the trigger for the violence that erupted at the Capitol last week.
 Were Trump to have accepted the results of the election in November, when the race was called, there would have been no effort to bring thousands of people to Washington on Jan.
 6 to block the final step of his election loss.
 There would have been no storming of the Capitol.